RTEMS/rtems-docs/user/hosts/posix.rst

 CentOS
 ~~~~~~

-The following packages are required on a minimal CentOS 6.3 or Cent)S 7
+The following packages are required on a minimal CentOS 6.3 or CentOS 7
 64-bit installation:

 .. code-block:: none